biocommons/hgvs/doc/developer.rst

 * a grammar for HGVS, based on `Parsley`_, wrapped in a simple HGVSParser class
-* simple classes that model elements of HGVS concepts and provides formatting
+* classes that model elements of HGVS concepts

-The current version of the parser requires all components.

-Gene names are not accepted, either in lieu of or in addition to the sequence name (the Recommendations permit both).
-The recommendation uses parenthesis to express uncertainty in position, edit, and other details;
-this is not supported.
+We have made an intentional choice to not implement components of HGVS that are error prone or ambiguous.
+Omitted features include gene names as a sequence reference (versioned accessions are the only unambiguous reference) and the use of parentheses to express uncertainty in position, edit, and other details.

 Background